-• Office of Credit Union Resources and Expansion: one Consumer Access Analyst position to support credit unions with technical advice on field of membership policies and other questions related to share insurance, bylaws, and credit union membership.

-• Office of Ethics Counsel: one position to support consolidation of the regional ethics program.
+- Office of National Examinations and Supervision: one Senior Data Scientist position to continue the NCUA improvements to its supervisory stress testing models, strengthen its data-driven supervision approaches, and expand its risk analyses of ONES credit unions; - Office of Credit Union Resources and Expansion: two Consumer Access Analyst positions to support credit unions with technical advice on field of membership policies and other questions related to share insurance, bylaws, and credit union membership. - Office of Examination and Insurance: one position to strengthen analysis of risks within the credit union system as a whole and increase cross-training, rotation coverage, and allow for improved succession planning for potential retirements. - Office of Ethics Counsel: one position to support consolidation of the regional ethics program.